napstaa967/GithubPrideFlags/README.md

 # GithubPrideFlags
-this is just a comp of pride flags you can make on github, feel free to send me suggestions
+this is just a comp of pride flags you can make on github, feel free to send me suggestions do keep in mind that i do not know if these are controversial or not, do let me know if they are

 example: